 I have found that using the four “P’s” has really helped me to focus in on the important core elements of the game my players need to work on.
 While I always dedicate time for the players to enhance their general ball mastery and comfort levels on the ball, when it comes to my technical, skill and group tactical work I now have a much greater idea of what I need to design for my players to allow them the best opportunities to practice game specific techniques, skills and decision-making on a regular basis.

-Understanding and identifying when learning is taking place takes a keen eye, but if we building environments for our players to walk into where they are practicing and experiencing moments that will reproduce themselves come game day then we are on the right track when it comes to our roles in the development of the beautiful games next generation.
+Understanding and identifying when learning is taking place takes a keen eye, but if we build environments for our players to walk into where they are practicing and experiencing moments that will reproduce themselves come game day then we are on the right track when it comes to our roles in the development of the beautiful games next generation.

 Be patient with your players, paint them something that will inspire them, allow practice to take place and watch your players produce on the pitch!